The meeting page in TouchPoint is full of information, not only about the meeting itself, but also about those attending.

 We have a shortcut for enrolling all guests who attended a specific meeting.
 While on the meeting page, select Operations > Add All Guests to Org from the blue Toolbar under the gear icon.

 You will see a prompt asking if you want to make all the guests members.
-Answer ‘Yes’ and all of the guests who attended that meeting will become members of the organization.
+Answer ‘Yes’ and all of the guests who attended that meeting will become members of the Involvement.
 Remember, at the time someone attended, he would have been a guest, so his Attendance Type will not change for that meeting.
 The next time he attends, it will be as a member, not a guest.

 We find this very helpful during VBS.
 We use TouchPoint Check-In and add these children as guests, so the parent gets a location label, the child gets a label to wear, and the teacher gets a label to affix to the roll sheet.
 Then we make them all members on the meeting page using this shortcut when we record attendance using the wand scanner.

-Here is a screenshot of the Member list portion of the Meeting page for an Organization after I selected Enable Editing and Enable Register.
+Here is a screenshot of the Member list portion of the Meeting page for an Involvement after I selected Enable Editing and Enable Register.
 Notice the column headers (which are explained below) and the Attend Member Type and its corresponding Attend Type.

 Note to Admins re Absentee Records